darinz/PSL/13_recommender_system/07_deep_recommender_systems.md

 1.  **Rating Prediction** (Regression):
     $$\mathcal{L}_{\text{MSE}} = \frac{1}{N} \sum_{(u,i) \in \mathcal{R}} (r_{ui} - \hat{r}_{ui})^2$$

+**Intuition**: This is like measuring how far off your predictions are from reality.
+If you predict someone will rate a movie 4 stars and they actually rate it 2 stars, you have a big error (4-2)² = 4.
+The goal is to minimize these prediction errors across all users and items.

 2.  **Click Prediction** (Binary Classification):
     $$\mathcal{L}_{\text{BCE}} = -\frac{1}{N} \sum_{(u,i) \in \mathcal{R}} [r_{ui} \log(\hat{r}_{ui}) + (1-r_{ui}) \log(1-\hat{r}_{ui})]$$

+**Intuition**: This is like measuring how well you can predict whether someone will click on a recommendation.
+If you predict 90% chance they'll click and they do click, that's good.
+If you predict 90% chance they'll click and they don't click, that's bad.
+The loss function penalizes you more for being confident and wrong than for being uncertain.

 3.  **Ranking** (Pairwise Learning):
     $$\mathcal{L}_{\text{BPR}} = -\sum_{(u,i,j) \in \mathcal{D}} \log(\sigma(\hat{r}_{ui} - \hat{r}_{uj}))$$

 where $\mathcal{D}$ contains triples $(u,i,j)$ where user $u$ prefers item $i$ over item $j$.

+**Intuition**: This is like learning to rank items correctly.
+For each user, you're given pairs of items where you know which one they prefer (like "they prefer movie A over movie B").
+The goal is to learn to predict higher scores for the preferred items.
+It's like training a judge to rank contestants correctly based on examples of who won and who lost.

 ### Architectural Principles